Italy tax break scheme for impatriates (“Lavoratori Impatriati”)

 As an Italian living and working abroad, is it possible to take advantage of the tax scheme for impatriates even though if I’m not registered with the AIRE?

-Yes, it is.
-Being in the official Register of Italians Residing Abroad is not a mandatory requirement to be eligible for the Italy tax break for impatriates.
+Before 2024, the simple answer was yes as being in the official Register of Italians Residing Abroad was not a mandatory requirement to be eligible for the Italy tax break for impatriates.

 What about the impatriates tax break for foreigners who already lived in Italy before?